 A detailed system is used to track, on a weekly basis, the time which each staff member spends on tasks associated with each of the Funds.
-The Audit Committee reviewed the bases used for the allocation of costs between the Funds and concluded that the cost allocation bases2 used were rigorous and fair.
+The Audit Committee reviewed the bases used for the allocation of costs between the Funds and concluded that the cost allocation bases1 used were rigorous and fair.

-2Costs, which are directly attributable to a particular Fund, are allocated to that Fund.
+&lt;sup>1 Costs, which are directly attributable to a particular Fund, are allocated to that Fund.
 Costs, which are directly related to the number of firms contributing to each Fund, are allocated on that basis.
 Other costs are allocated equally between the Funds.